mtumilowicz/reports/README.md

 ```

 `build()` - after calling this method we construct cell with all set
-features then reset all fields to default, eg. `CellBorder.border field`
+features then reset all fields to default, eg. `CellBorder.border` field
-is set to true;
+is set to `true`;
 ```
 public Cell build() {
     Cell cell = prepareCell();